Help steer and empower the next generation with as little as six hours of your time.

 Mentoring is a long-term relationship that meets a developmental need.
 A mentor facilitates personal and professional growth in an individual by sharing the knowledge and insights that have been learned through the years.
 Simply put, mentors are people who help others to succeed.

 Why become a mentor?

-- The Westminster Business School Postgraduate International Mentoring Programme for full-time international postgraduate, Master’s or MBA students
+- Westminster Business School Postgraduate International Mentoring Scheme - for full-time international postgraduate or Master’s students